Redevelopment of Bundaberg ANZAC Park

 supporting image

-The transformation of Anzac Park into a vibrant memorial and community space continues with drainage works underway and plaques and the original pool’s foundation stone in safe keeping.
+The transformation of Anzac Park into a vibrant memorial and community space continues with drainage works underway and plaques and the original pool’s foundation stone in safekeeping.

 Anzac Park drainage works continue